fluent/fluent-plugin-sql/README.md

 This SQL plugin has two parts:

 1. SQL **input** plugin reads records from RDBMSes periodically.
 An example use case would be getting "diffs" of a table (based on the "updated_at" field).
-2. SQL **output** plugin that writes records into RDBMes.
+2. SQL **output** plugin that writes records into RDBMSes.
 An example use case would be aggregating server/app/sensor logs into RDBMS systems.

 ## Requirements